 Why might people wonder about a link between body weight and Taltz?

-Taltz is used to treat ankylosing spondylitis, psoriatic arthritis and moderate-to-severe plaque psoriasis, an immune-mediated inflammatory disease (IMID) of the skin.
+Taltz is used to treat ankylosing spondylitis, psoriatic arthritis, non-radiographic axial spondyloarthritis with objective signs of inflammation and moderate-to-severe plaque psoriasis, an immune-mediated inflammatory disease (IMID) of the skin.
 Studies have shown that obese people are at increased risk of developing psoriasis or psoriatic arthritis.
 While patients will know that their psoriasis and psoriatic arthritis are associated with inflammation, many people may not realize that obesity is too - a fact which helps explain the link between the conditions.